zng-ui/zng/TODO/Proc-Macros.md

 * False positive, `deny_(zero_ui::missing_delegate)` fails for delegate inside macro, test `cfg!(self.child.layout())`.
 * Allow trailing semicolon in widget_new (those are only warnings in Rust, not errors)

+* Review all error span hacks when this issue https://github.com/rust-lang/rust/issues/54725 is stable.

 ## Widget Bind-Self

 ```rust